davidgfitzgerald/time-tracker/dev/log.md

 - Display amount of days dynamically based on screen width
 - Allow day pagination
 - In the modal change `Enter` behaviour to submit instead of clear
+- Implement some loading spinner/icon to indicate SSR is happening

 ## Wed 18th